Thomas Henderson (New Jersey politician)

 Thomas Henderson (August 15, 1743 – December 15, 1824) was a United States representative from New Jersey.
 He served as acting governor of New Jersey in 1793.
-He was also a Lieutenant Colonel in the Continental Army and a prominent doctor in Monmouth County, New Jersey.
+He was also a Lieutenant Colonel in the Continental Army and a medical doctor in Monmouth County, New Jersey.

 Early life

 Henderson was born in Freehold in the Province of New Jersey, on August 15, 1743.
 He attended the public schools and graduated from Princeton College in 1761.
 He studied medicine and practiced in Freneau, New Jersey and Freehold Township, New Jersey.
 He was a member of the Committee of Safety in 1774 and served as a lieutenant in the New Jersey Line in 1775.
 He was appointed second major in Col. Charles Stewart's battalion of Minutemen on February 15, 1776, and was a brigade major of the Monmouth County militia, April 19, 1776.
-He was major of Col. Nathaniel Heard's battalion, June 14, 1776, and later lieutenant colonel and brigadier major at Monmouth.
+He was major of Nathaniel Heard's battalion, June 14, 1776, and later lieutenant colonel and brigadier major at Monmouth.

 Medical career

-He learned to practice medicine under Dr. Nathaniel Scudder, and in 1766 he became a member of the New Jersey Medical Society.
+He learned to practice medicine under Nathaniel Scudder, and in 1766 he became a member of the New Jersey Medical Society.